microsoft/nn-Meter/docs/builder/customize_predictor.md

 # Use Customized Predictor for Latency Prediction

-nn-Meter support customized predictor for latency prediction.
-To utilize customized predictor, users should provide several kernel latency predictors and a fusion rule json file.
+nn-Meter supports customized latency predictors, which can be built on users' devices.
+To utilize customized predictor in nn-Meter, users should provide all the necessary kernel latency predictors and a fusion rule json file.
 Users could use [nn-Meter builder](../builder/overview.md) to build their own latency predictors.

 After preparing kernel latency predictors and fusion rule following guidance [here](../builder/overview.md), users should register the predictor to nn-Meter for reuse.
-First of all, put all kernel latency predictors and the fusion rule json file into one folder in a fixed location.
+First of all, put all kernel latency predictors and the fusion rule json file into one folder in a predefined location.
 The kernel latency predictors should be named by the kernel name, such as `"conv-bn-relu.pkl"`.
 The fusion rule json file should be named as `"fusion_rules.json"`.

 ### Step 1: Prepare Meta File